About premature baby body language

 If your baby is in an incubator, tell the nurse and see whether you can work together to change your baby’s environment so he’s more comfortable.
 For example, you might need to adjust the noise or light or your baby’s position.

 Our article on helping your premature baby feel calm has more tips on easing your baby’s discomfort.

 You might be able to tell that your premature baby is relaxed and comfortable just by the fact that she isn’t showing any of the signs of being uncomfortable.

 If your premature baby is feeling OK, you might also see that he:

 - has a relaxed body

 - moves in a less jerky and more gentle way

 - is still and alert and might even want to look at you or something else.

-Your baby might also be very interested in looking at something (often a face), and her body will be quite still and her breathing slow.
-This is your premature baby’s way of smiling.
+Your baby might be very interested in looking at something (often a face), and her body will be quite still and her breathing slow.
+This is your premature baby’s way of showing that she’s interested.